Nafay1010/Blog-Junction/readme.md

-# Goalsetter MERN app

-This is the goalsetter app from the [Learn the MERN Stack](https://www.youtube.com/watch?v=-0exw-9YJBo) series on YouTube.
+# Blog Junction

+This is a basic blog app made with Redux Toolkit

 ## Usage

-Rename the .envexample to .env and add your MONGO_URI
+Make a .env file in the backend folder with the following requriements PORT = 8000
+NODE_ENV = development
+MONGO_URI = "Insert your MongoDB Atlas Connection String Here" JWT_SECRET = abc1234

 ### Install dependencies